joanam/scripts/README.md

 ### vcf2fineRADstructure.sh
 Bash script that converts a vcf(.gz) file into the input format required for fineRADstructure (http://cichlid.gurdon.cam.ac.uk/fineRADstructure.html).
 It is rather slow as it uses vcftools to extract each RAD locus from the vcf file and then converts it to the correct format.
-It uses createRADmappingReport.sh to define the RAD loci.
+It is best to only use it on vcf files including only SNPs as monomorphic sites and indels are anyways not used by fineRADstructure.
+This script uses createRADmappingReport.sh to define the RAD loci.
 This script should be run with a phased vcf file as fineRADstructure needs haplotypes.
 For RAD data, I would use e.g. GATK ReadBackedPhasing (https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_phasing_ReadBackedPhasing.php).

 ```
 Usage: vcf2fineRADstructure.sh <vcf file> <path to bam files>